lromano97/lromano97/README.md

 ### Hi 👋, I´m Lucas Romano

-I work as a Software Engineer pursuing a master degree as Data Scientist 📚.
+I work as a Software Engineer.
 I've graduated as a Information System Engineer 🏛.
 I love to learn about new technologies that I could use to solve real-life problems.
-I'm currently working on microservices, mobile and ETL development 👨‍💻.
+I'm currently working on microservices, frontend (mobile and web) and ETL development 👨‍💻.

 <img align="right" height="250" width="375" alt="" src="https://raw.githubusercontent.com/lromano97/lromano97/main/typing.gif" />